martijndeb/pixdisp/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)
 [![Known Vulnerabilities](https://snyk.io/test/github/sexybiggetje/pixdisp/badge.svg?targetFile=package.json)](https://snyk.io/test/github/sexybiggetje/pixdisp?targetFile=package.json)

-A small application to drive LED matrix displays, such as the pimoroni unicorn, from nodejs.
-My intention is to create a digital graffiti/guestbook system.
+A small application to drive LED matrix displays, such as the [Pimoroni Unicorn](https://shop.pimoroni.com/?q=unicorn%20hat), from nodejs.
+My intention is to create a digital graffiti/guestbook system and a general animation system.
+This is a project for fun, so if you have a feature just request it!
+Or add it and I'll review it.
+Social coding ftw.

 Make sure you are on a recent nodejs version.
 Raspbian has an old version.
-Use nodesource ;).
+Use [Nodesource](https://github.com/nodesource/distributions) ;).

 Also, use a decent modern browser.
 I wrote recent syntax, so probably works best in Chrome 62+.
 Firefox is known to have some issues, Edge works, Safari is a PITA.
 Just wait for your browser to play catch up then with recent standards.
 If you dislike Chrome, you can put this trough Babel.
 But you're on your own there.